Experience our Colorful History in the D&SNGRR Railroad Museums

 The D&SNG offers two great museums; one at each end of the line.
 We are proud to share this history of railroading, transportation and mining with people from around the world.
 Exhibits are added frequently and admission is FREE so visit often!

 In Durango, the 12,000 square foot museum was created in 1998 utilizing 8 stalls of the ‘new’ 15-stall roundhouse built in 1989.
 Many families and old railroad workers have donated or provided artifacts that tell the history of railroading, especially from the D&RGW line.

 The museum staff is knowledgeable in the history and current affairs of the local railroad.
 With a large selection of railroad history books, the staff is available as a great resource to help you find more information.

 Pre-arranged, guided tours are offered during business hours and introduce many school-age children to the story of railroading in Durango.
 Click here for more information on the Durango railroad museum.

 D&SNGRR Museum in Silverton

 In Silverton, by taking a short walk or drive to the Silverton Depot at 10th and Cement Streets, you will open the doors to the history of the rail and mining industry.
 During its heyday, three railroads operated out of Silverton!
 Although it was built as a temporary structure in 1882 and was bombed in 1975, the Silverton Depot still stands as a testimony to the strength and endurance of the townsfolk in this mountain town.
-The Baldwin Locomotive #493 that was originally built in 1902 and converted to narrow gauge in 1928 is on display in the freight yard along with many pieces of rolling stock.
+Baldwin Locomotive #493 was originally built as standard gauge in 1902 and converted to narrow gauge in 1928 is on display in the freight yard along with many pieces of rolling stock.
 The Depot is open on dates when the train is operating to Silverton.
 Click here for more information on the Silverton railroad museum.